last update 20 March 2013

 FULL WILL

 A super family document - this is a direct copy of the original including Joseph's signature.
-By the time Joseph Snr died in 1847b (aged 83) less than £100 remained to go round.
+By the time Joseph Snr died in 1847b (aged 83) all the effoprt was a bit wasted as there was less than £100 to go round everyone!

 1847 - Joseph Procter Snr dies on Christmas eve and